-D.10 It is the responsibility of the Director of Finance to advise on the establishment and operation of trading accounts and business units.
+D.10 It is the responsibility of the Corporate Director Finance and Resources to advise on the establishment and operation of trading accounts and business units.

 FINANCIAL REGULATION E: EXTERNAL ARRANGEMENTS

 E.1 The local authority provides a distinctive leadership role for the community and brings together the contributions of the various stakeholders.
 It must also act to achieve the promotion or improvement of the economic, social or environmental well-being of its area.